valqelyan/picsart-assignment/README.md

 - Tailwindcss
 - Pexels API

-⚠️ **I chose TailwindCSS instead of CSS-in-JS.
-While CSS-in-JS offers benefits like scoped styles and dynamic theming, it can sometimes lead to larger bundle sizes and runtime overhead.**
+⚠️ **I started with the Vite React Router template, which includes Tailwind, and since Vite doesn’t inline CSS, I stuck with Tailwind instead of CSS-in-JS.
+Otherwise, I’d use Linaria for compile-time styling.
+Hope this choice is fine.**
 **Hopefully, this won’t be judged too harshly.**

 ---